biocatiit/musclex/docs/Installation/pip.md

 Type the command "git" in the terminal.
 If git is installed correctly, you should see a list of commands.
 If not, please check that you followed the instructions correctly.

 ##### Installation of the fortran compiler
+The fortran compiler is required to compile the Fortran source files contained in the musclex_cpp13 package.
+To install the fortran compiler, follow these steps:
 - Visit https://winlibs.com
 - Download the latest version of the fortran compiler in the "MSVCRT runtime" category in 64 bits
 - Unzip the downloaded file